vykiiTor/kata-task-manager-Ferret/README.md

 * The task list does not need to be *persistent* - it's OK if the task manager always starts empty

-# Variants

-* Use Comand/Query Separation
-* Only use  calisthenics objects https://williamdurand.fr/2013/06/03/object-calisthenics/
-* Only use Python primitives (no classes)
-* Use a purely functional style (no mutation)